 It boasts a high compatibility rate of over 96%, which means there are very few games that have difficulty running on Redream.

 The best news is that Redream is completely free to use, with a premium version being available which just gives you a few additional quality of life features such as more save state slots and increased upscaling resolutions.
-It’s no wonder it is at the top of our list when it comes to the best Dreamcast emulator.
+It’s no wonder it is at the top of our list when it comes to the best Dreamcast emulator for Windows.

 FS-UAE – Commodore Amiga